Vagrantin/wp_nonces/README.md

 ## SETUP
  Several way to install this package either using git or composer

-### Git
- Simply git clone or download this repository, and then go to the Wordpress steps.

 ### Composer
- Using composer, once you have installed composer following the procedure available [here](https://getcomposer.org/doc/00-intro.md), you can
+ Once you have installed composer following the procedure available [here](https://getcomposer.org/doc/00-intro.md), you can

 1. Grab the composer.json from my git repository [wp-nonce-package](https://github.com/Vagrantin/wp_nonce_package).
 2. Or create a composer.json file and write down manualy those informations: